 Constant Companions and Professionals

 There is a myriad of truth in the old adage that 'a dog is mankind's best friend' and as we all know, specialist dogs have proved themselves invaluable to humanity.
 A prime example is in the field of assisting those of us who live with a wide range of disabilities.
 Seeing-eye dogs usually referred to as 'guide dogs' in the UK and Ireland, have allowed people with impaired sight to regain the freedom to travel and maintain a quality of life previously impossible to many of our fellows.

 Hearing dogs for the deaf have added security and greatly enhanced the quality of life of those of us with a wide range of hearing impairments.
 On a brief personal note, following an inner ear concussion, my Labrador, 'Lenin', became my super-enhanced hearing aid.
-For instance, he could decipher the sound of my partner's Ford hatchback, amongst the countless automobiles that passed our home on a busy through-road, from at least two hundred yards away.
+For instance, he could decipher the sound of my partner's Ford hatchback engine, irrespective of the countless automobiles that passed our home on a busy through-road, from at least two hundred yards away!
 Needless to say, we never had unexpected visitors.
 Lenin the Labrador was light years ahead of current high-tech digital doorbell or motion sensors.

-Even in the field of crime prevention, sniffer dogs are now a staple in most police forces, with canines trained to detect narcotics, explosives, firearms and even large, undeclared sums of cash.
+Even in the field of crime prevention, sniffer dogs are now a staple in most police forces, with canines trained to detect narcotics, explosives, firearms, and even large, undeclared sums of cash.
 Snow Rescue dogs, since the era of the iconic Saint Bernard, have assisted in the recovery of mountain-climbers from usually fatal avalanches.
-Highly-trained search and rescue dogs are used to recover those who have lost consciousness in the wilderness, while trekking or hunting and are now used in off-shore rescues also.
+Highly-trained search and rescue dogs are used to recover those who have lost consciousness in the wilderness, while trekking or hunting and are also now used in off-shore rescues.

 Rescuers and helpers